 Accounting services available in Canada

-The following accounting services can be provided by our consultants in Canada:
+The following accounting services can be provided by our consultants in company formation in Canada:

-- assistance in opening the corporate bank account when opening a company in Canada;
+- assistance in setting up a corporate bank account when opening a company in Canada;

 - drafting the monthly, quarterly and annual financial statements;